Effects of Hurricane Georges in Florida: Florida Panhandle

 Flooding in Jackson and Jefferson Counties shut down several roads and high winds downed numerous trees.
 Street flooding occurred throughout Tallahassee and many trees were downed.
 One tree fell on a power line and cut power to 1,800 residences in the city.
 A brief F1 tornado in Bay County damaged 23 homes, causing $250,000 in damages.
+Near Panama City, rough seas broke through the seawall and inundated waterfront buildings.
+Strong winds blew the roofs off several structures in the city.
 Another F1 tornado caused substantial damage to a church and injured one person.
 Numerous creeks and rivers rose near or above flood stage throughout northern Florida due to the torrential rainfall from Georges.
 A strong F2 tornado touched down in Suwannee County, destroying seven homes and damaging five others.
 Five people were injured, two of which sustained serious injuries, and damages from the tornado amounted to $600,000.

-Damage amounted to $100 million (1998 USD, $127 million 2009 USD), though no deaths were reported.
+Approximately $4 million in damage occurred to Corry Station, Naval Air Station Pensacola, Saufley Field, and Naval Air Station Whiting Field combined, while Eglin Air Force Base alone received roughly $2.5 million in damage.
+Throughout the Florida Panhandle, damage amounted to at least $100 million (1998 USD, $127 million 2009 USD).
+In early October, the Florida Division of Emergency Management estimated that Georges inflicted structural impacts on 1,376 homes in the Florida Panhandle, destroying 57, severely damaging 164, and minimally damaging 1,155.

 Aftermath

+On September 28, 1998, the day that Georges made landfall in Mississippi, President Bill Clinton designated 13 counties in Florida as a disaster area: Bay, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Monroe, Okaloosa, Santa Rosa, Suwannee, Walton, and Washington.
+Two days later, Governor Lawton Chiles and U.S. Senators Bob Graham and Connie Mack III flew over Escambia and Santa Rosa counties, leading Governor Chiles to ask President Clinton for additional aid.
+Ultimately, 17 counties received some form of federal assistance, which exceeded $71 million by December.
+This included $38.2 million in low-interest loans via the Small Business Administration, $19.3 million for clearing debris and repairing infrastructure, $8.5 million for temporary housing or repairing homes with minimal damage, $4.5 million in emergency grants to individuals and families, just over $385,000 for unemployment assistance, and $70,000 for crisis counseling in Monroe County.

+In early November, Hurricane Mitch, then a tropical storm, destroyed some buildings in the Florida Keys that suffered damage during Georges.